LGBTQ rights in Bermuda

-Lesbian, gay, bisexual, and transgender (LGBT) persons in Bermuda, a British Overseas Territory, face legal challenges not experienced by non-LGBT persons.
+Lesbian, gay, bisexual, and transgender (LGBT) people in Bermuda, a British Overseas Territory, face legal challenges not experienced by non-LGBT residents.
 Homosexuality is legal in Bermuda, but the territory has long held a reputation for being homophobic and intolerant.
 Since 2013, the Human Rights Act has prohibited discrimination on the basis of sexual orientation.

 Bermuda has been in the international spotlight in recent times over the legalisation of same-sex marriage.
 Such marriages were first legalised by the Supreme Court in May 2017.
 However, the Government subsequently passed a law banning same-sex marriage and replacing it with domestic partnerships.
-This law was then struck down in June 2018 by the Supreme Court and again in November 2018 by the Court of Appeal, and since the latter ruling same-sex couples have been free to marry in the territory.
+This law was then struck down in June 2018 by the Supreme Court and again in November 2018 by the Court of Appeal.
 On 14 March 2022, however, the Judicial Committee of the Privy Council ruled against the Court of Appeal, banning same-sex marriage once again.

 Law regarding homosexual activity

 Prior to 1994, anal sex and oral sex (for both homosexuals and heterosexuals) were illegal and punishable by up to ten years' imprisonment.
 Lesbian activity has never been illegal in Bermuda.
 Following the passing of the Stubbs Bill in 1994, consensual sexual conduct in private was legalised in Bermuda, but with a higher age of consent for gay male sexual conduct at 18, than the age of consent of 16 for heterosexual and lesbian sexual conduct.
 This age of consent discrepancy was in clear violation of the European Convention on Human Rights.
 On 1 November 2019, a law took effect, amending the Criminal Code establishing a universal age of consent for consensual anal intercourse at 18 years.
-As of 2022, age of consent is still not equal, being at 16 for all persons and 18 for persons engaging in consensual anal intercourse.
+As of 2022, age of consent is still not equal, 18 for consensual anal intercourse but 16 for other sexual activity.

 A provision in the Criminal Code regarding gross indecency between men was repealed in 2019.